Always up to date guide for the best cameras under $500.

 Some of you might say, Raymond $500 is still a lot of money!
 And depending on your situation you’re right!
 I chose to make a guide for the best camera under $500 for 2 reasons.
 The first being that a DSLR is not a right it’s a luxury.
 Photography is not predicated on the camera.
 You can be a great photographer using just the cell phone in your pocket.
 A DSLR offers tools and abilities that a phone cant give you.
 It's a more capable tool but not a necessity.
 If you’re looking to get into photography as a hobby and have outgrown your camera you know you will have to spend money to upgrade your camera which brings me to point #2.
 If you were to buy a new “Entry level” camera from any of the top camera makers you will be spending $700+.
 As in Canon, Nikon, and the others have determined that hobbiest who want to get into photography are comfortable taking a $750 gamble on a camera.
 So using their research this list is tailored more towards those of you who want to seriously get into photography but would rather save the money now so that when you get to a point and upgrade you will better know your needs and abilities to buy the perfect camera for you.

-The Nikon D3400 is the best value for the money hands down.
+The Nikon D3500 is the best value for the money hands down.
 The top being ISO performance.
-With a max of 25,600 its more than enough to cover you in just about every situation.
-Personal note I’ve never gone above 16,000 in my wedding photography, so that 30% more light sensitivity will do you well!
-Nikon has been around for decades and have build an great line of lenses that will never leave you wishing you had more options.
+With a max of 51,200 its more than enough to cover you in just about every situation.
+Personal note I’ve never gone above 16,000 in my wedding photography.
+Nikon has been around for decades and have build a great line of lenses that will never leave you wishing you had more options.
 It also has the best battery life of any of the cameras on the list being able to achieve 1200 photos.
-And not that it matters but the d3400 has 4 million more pixels than the closest competitor on the list.
+And not that it matters but the d3500 has more than 4 million more pixels than the closest competitor on the list.
 The biggest area that camera fails in is the extras.
-The Nikon D3400 is the only camera on the list has does not have Wifi built in.
-You can buy a Wifi dongle for the camera however so you're not completely out of luck.
+The Nikon D3500 also has low power bluetooth built in which can automatically upload the photos you take to your phone to be able to edit and share on the go!

 Do you have one of these cameras?
 What are your thought?
 Leave a comment below with your experiences.
 Im sure fellow readers would love to hear what you have to say!!